xhcarina/HackPrinceton25-Spring-Bundle/README.md

 A revolutionary microlending platform that combines intelligent loan bundling, advanced risk assessment, and a modern mobile interface for efficient microloan management.

+## Afterthoughts

+- Didn't deploy blockchain(Verbwire) successfully
+- First Hack for two people in the team; Ethical Issues with the fourth teammate
+- Attempted Expo(checked), Modal, and GeminiAPI
+- Very rewarding experience
+- Team of 3

 ## Vision & Overview

 HP25-Bundle revolutionizes microlending by: